wazo-platform/wazo-dird/README.md

 ## Docker

-The xivo/dird image can be build using the following command:
+The xivo/dird image can be built using the following command:

    % docker build -t xivo/dird .